Chair - Dr Jim Glover

 He has held numerous directorships and professional appointments and is currently Chair of Andrews & Partners Ltd (a residential and commercial property services company, wholly owned by charities).

-He is also a non-executive director of the RAF Charitable Trust Enterprises Ltd and Chair of Birmingham Research Park Ltd. He was previously Treasurer and then Pro-Chancellor/Chair of Council at the University of Birmingham.
+He is also a non-executive director of the RAF Charitable Trust Enterprises Ltd and was previously Treasurer and then Pro-Chancellor/Chair of Council at the University of Birmingham.

 Ms Watts was appointed as Chair of the Appointments Commission from 1 April 2007 to 31 March 2011.